 By giving shows you create a situation where a lot of people are in the same place at the same time.
 The aspect of safety in these kinds of situations is of great importance.
 The safety of the audience is our responsibility as organisers.

 You have to have a good safety plan that includes an evacuation plan; what to do in case of sudden weather changes, accidents with members of the audience or crew and other matters.
 An experienced team will almost automatically solve these kinds of challenges.
-The location/in Archeon for which we made a good plan is the arena with its daily gladiator show.
+The location/event in Archeon for which we made a good plan is the arena with its daily gladiator show.
 Standard for this show is the presence of an arena manager.
 This manager has no role in the show; his main job is ensuring the safety of the visitors, guaranteeing a good public flow in and out the arena and acting on unsuspected events.
 On busy days the arena manager is assisted by several helpers.

 In case of an accident with one of the gladiators during their fight, we made three scenarios.